 Any goods that pose a risk to people, property and the environment are classified as dangerous goods.
-When transported these goods need to be packaged correctly to ensure that they are carried safely.
+For transport, these goods need to be packaged correctly to ensure that they are safe for carriage.
 Gases are classified as dangerous goods.
 The transport of dangerous goods is regulated in order to prevent, as far as possible, accidents involving people or property, damage to the environment, to the means of transport employed or to other goods being transported.
-Each mode of transport, (air, sea, road, rail and inland waterway) has its own regulations but they are now largely harmonized with the Model Regulations, published by United Nations Economic and Social Council's Committee of Experts on the Transport of Dangerous Goods.
+Each mode of transport, (air, sea, road, rail and inland waterway) has its own regulations but they are now largely harmonized with the United Nations Economic Commission for Europe (UNECE).
+Recommendations on the transport of dangerous goods - Model Regulations.

 The UN Model Regulations use a classification system in which each dangerous substance or article is assigned to a CLASS, depending on the nature of the danger it presents.
 Gases are assigned to Class 2, and are further sub-divided into three divisions:

 - Division 2.2 - Non-flammable non toxic gas

 Dangerous goods which are transported by air have to follow the International Civil Aviation Organization (ICAO) Regulations.
 The International Air Transport Association (IATA) publish their IATA Dangerous Goods Regulations which includes national and individual airline requirements.
 The Civil Aviation Authority (CAA) is the UK's aviation regulator.

 Dangerous Goods which are transported by sea have to follow the International Maritime Organization (IMO) Regulations, which are implemented via the International Maritime Dangerous Goods (IMDG) Code.
 The Maritime and Coastguard Agency (MCA) regulates transport by sea.